[3.13] Aspect of Carnage Ground Slam Berserker, Bosser, Fast, League starter

 - [Ground Slam] or [Vaal Ground slam] Ground slam is a large AoE skill with bonus damage to closer enemies.
 Vaal ground slam requires the souls of enemies to attack, but can do more damage per hit than your basic ground slam, and it is much better at stunning if the enemy can be stunned.
-The Ground slam portion of the vaal ground slam is identical to the normal ground slam gem.
-With ground slam losing its flat damage in 3.11, levels don't matter as much anymore.
-Quality gives 0.5% AoE.
+The Ground slam portion of the vaal ground slam gem is identical to the normal ground slam gem.
+With ground slam losing its flat damage in 3.11, levels aren't very important for ground slam.

 * NOTE: The gem inherently gives up to 50% more damage to closer enemies so for optimal damage you need to be in their faces.
 That 50% more damage multiplier doesn't show in tooltip.

 - [Melee Physical Damage Support] Up to 50% more damage.
 Being physical based this gem gives very significant damage.
 No downsides.